 The picture of the azalea, with clematis climbing all over it, was taken before the rainstorm.
 I tried to take photos of the rain coming down through the sunshine, but it's impossible.
 Are there photographers who have succeeded?
 I'd like to meet one.
 Maybe my brother could do it.
 Check out his Web site.
 He does fantastic work!

 On the sidebar at left there is a photo of the storm as it moved to the northeast of us.
 I pity any of the Memorial Day campers who got rained on this weekend.
-Been there, done that.
-No fun.
+Been the

 The last photo is of me this morning in my towel garb in honor of Douglas Adams.
 I got to meet him once at a book signing.